Skip to main content

 Academic

-The interaction between estrogen therapy and provides a compelling model of endocrine crosstalk, where the administration of one hormone directly influences the bioavailability of another.
+The interaction between estrogen therapy and thyroid function provides a compelling model of endocrine crosstalk, where the administration of one hormone directly influences the bioavailability of another.
 A sophisticated analysis moves beyond the simple TBG mechanism to appreciate the broader, systems-level consequences of choosing an oral versus a transdermal delivery route.
 The decision impacts a spectrum of hepatic protein synthesis, with cascading effects on metabolic health, sex hormone balance, and even cardiovascular risk markers.

 Endocrine Crosstalk the Molecular Dialogue between Estradiol and Thyroxine